Ranazia943/Investment_platform/README.md

- Gold Mine Investment App
+# Gold Mine Investment App

-A fully-featured MERN (MongoDB, Express, React, Node.js) based investment application that allows users to invest, track daily earnings, and participate in an affiliate system.
-This app includes both User and Admin Panels, automatic earnings calculation, plan requests, and weekly withdrawal requests.
-It also supports an affiliate system where users can refer others to earn commissions.
+A fully-featured **MERN** (MongoDB, Express, React, Node.js) based investment application that allows users to invest, track daily earnings, and participate in an affiliate system.
+This app includes both **User** and **Admin Panels**, automatic earnings calculation, plan requests, and weekly withdrawal requests.
+It also supports an **affiliate system** where users can refer others to earn commissions.

 ## 🚀 Features